ABOUT CTE MISSION: CUBESAT

 August – December, 2020

-Teams will be able to use the resource hub, a curated collection of virtual resources, as they develop and submit their mission proposals.
-No in-person collaboration or prior experience with CubeSats is required.
+Teams used the resource hub, a curated collection of virtual resources, to develop and submit their mission proposals.
+No in-person collaboration or prior experience with CubeSats was required.

 The deadline for mission proposals was 5:59 p.m.
 ET on Friday, October 16, 2020.

-Based on mission proposals, up to five finalists will be selected to receive prizes and an invitation to participate in Phase 2.
+Based on mission proposals, five finalists have been selected to receive prizes and an invitation to participate in Phase 2.

 Phase 2: Mission build and launch